openoereb/oereb_client/README.rst

 |build status| |coverage report| |codacy report|

-OEREB Client is a web application based on AngularJS, OpenLayers 3 and Bootstrap.
+OEREB Client is a web application based on React.js, OpenLayers and Bootstrap.

 It is used as client application for the OEREB Server (pyramid_oereb_).